jackbandy/ph3_FirstNationalBankOfThug/README.md

 README.md - you are here

-program       go here if you're ready for business:
+program-       go here if you're ready for business:
 	      To run the program, run program/CamelliaApp.py using pyton

-documentation:	  go here if you're clueless:
+documentation-	  go here if you're clueless:
 		  For full documentation see documentation/Documentation.docx or
 		         documentation/Documentation.txt

-playground:	    go here if you're curious ;)
+playground-	    go here if you're curious ;)